JUMP TO A TOPIC

 Jill was supposed to have three rounds of traditional chemotherapy before her surgery.
 However, she became so sick that the doctors decided to drop it down to only two rounds.
 Once that was set, Jill went in for her surgery in March 2012.

-The surgical procedure Jill had removes the lining of the abdomen, where mesothelioma generally originates, along with any seed-like tumors in the abdomen.
+Cytoreductive surgery removes the lining of the abdomen, where peritoneal mesothelioma originates, along with any seed-like tumors in the abdomen.
 Surgeons may also remove nonessential organs during the surgery if cancer has spread to them.
-Jill had her spleen, appendix, gall bladder and part of her pancreas removed during her surgery.
+Jill had her spleen, appendix, gallbladder and part of her pancreas removed.

-Post surgery, the HIPEC procedure was administered.
-The procedure involves applying chemotherapy that has been heated to roughly 107 degrees directly to the abdomen.
-Cancerous cells are more sensitive to heat, and microscopic cells left over from surgery can be killed with the HIPEC.
+The HIPEC procedure involves applying chemotherapy that has been heated to roughly 107 degrees directly into the abdomen.
+Cancerous cells are more sensitive to heat, and microscopic cells left over from surgery can be killed.

 Jill’s main advice for anyone planning on having HIPEC is preparation.
 She says, “If you’re ever diagnosed with this and you choose to go the route that I did with the HIPEC, you need to get your body strong.”

 ‘Make Sure You Deal With a Really Good Specialist’